Bmi Doctors

 Introduction

-Polycystic Ovary Syndrome (PCOS) is a multifaceted hormonal disorder that profoundly affects people with ovaries, primarily during their reproductive years.
-It stands as one of the most common endocrine disorders among women, with a prevalence estimated to affect up to 10% of individuals of childbearing age.
-PCOS is characterized by a complex interplay of hormonal imbalances, metabolic disturbances, and a wide range of symptoms that can significantly impact a person’s quality of life.
+Polycystic Ovary Syndrome (PCOS) is a complex hormonal disorder impacting individuals with ovaries, especially during their reproductive years.
+Affecting up to 10% of those of childbearing age, it is one of the most common endocrine disorders among women.
+PCOS involves a combination of hormonal imbalances, metabolic disturbances, and a variety of symptoms that can significantly affect quality of life.

-1.2 Metabolic Disturbances Another hallmark of PCOS is insulin resistance.
-Insulin, a hormone produced by the pancreas, plays a crucial role in regulating blood sugar levels and facilitating the uptake of glucose into cells for energy.
-In individuals with PCOS, cells may become less responsive to insulin’s actions, leading to higher levels of insulin in the blood (hyperinsulinemia).
-This can ultimately contribute to weight gain, increased fat storage, and a heightened risk of developing type 2 diabetes.
+Insulin resistance is another key feature of PCOS.
+Insulin, produced by the pancreas, regulates blood sugar levels and helps cells absorb glucose.
+In PCOS, cells become less responsive to insulin, resulting in higher insulin levels (hyperinsulinemia).
+This contributes to weight gain, increased fat storage, and a higher risk of type 2 diabetes.

 • Irregular or absent menstrual periods